 While living in a recovery home, residents not only work to stay sober one day at a time.
 Quality sober living homes support residents as they rebuild their lives.
 In many cases, this means learning new life skills that were neglected during years of active addiction.
 Learning to clean up after oneself, groom oneself, or successfully apply for jobs are all essential life skills that sober living home residents cultivate.
 The goal is to create confident and independent individuals who are prepared for life in the outside world.

-Should I Attend an Arizona Sober Living Home?
+Should I Choose an Arizona Sober Living Home?

-One of the reasons why sober living homes are so helpful is that they provide a safe environment that is removed from the triggers of the outside world.
+One of the reasons sober houses are so helpful is that they provide a safe environment that is removed from the triggers of the outside world.
 During early recovery, most people are especially vulnerable to these triggers.
-For this reason, even though Arizona has plenty of quality sober livings, it is often suggested that people leave their hometowns and pursue recovery elsewhere.
+For this reason, even though Arizona has plenty of quality sober living homes, it is often suggested that people leave their hometowns and pursue recovery elsewhere.
 Once they have a strong program of recovery in place, they can face their hometowns with renewed confidence.

-For those who are interested in making a fresh start in sobriety, Los Angeles, California is often recommended as the ideal place to make major life changes.
-Los Angeles, CA is a diverse and extremely open-minded city with countless opportunities.
-The city’s thriving recovery community exists in AA meetings and support groups that meet throughout the city at all hours of the day.
-Moreover, Los Angeles is known for being the home of a specific type of sober living home: structured sober livings.
+For those who are interested in making a fresh start in sobriety, Southern California is often recommended as the ideal place to make major life changes.
+Southern California is diverse and extremely open-minded with countless opportunities.
+The area’s thriving recovery community includes AA meetings and support groups that meet throughout the city at all hours of the day.
+Moreover, Southern California is known for being the home of a specific type of sober living home: structured sober livings.
 Structured sober living homes offer a higher quantity of support, recovery resources, and guidance than traditional sober living homes.

 Recover from Addiction at Design for Recovery